julienlargetpiet/sound_cutr/README.md

 # sound_cutr

-Algorithm used to extract part of an mp3 file beyound a given value of decibel.
+Algorithm used to extract parts of an mp3 file that are over a given value of decibel.

 # Settings